freestyletime/Cyclone4Web/README.md

 </div>

 ## 4. Project layout
-As to project layout you can visit [Project Layout in Flask](https://flask.palletsprojects.com/en/2.2.x/tutorial/layout/)
+As to the project layout you can visit [Project Layout in Flask](https://flask.palletsprojects.com/en/2.2.x/tutorial/layout/)

 This project layout will look like this:
 ```